 - A user looks at your pricing page which indicates that they are considering purchasing your product

 - A user just performed an important action in your app (e.g. created their first project)

-Each rule starts with a comparison method (Equals, Starts with, Contains) followed by a comparison value.
+Each rule has a comparison method followed by a comparison value.
 The supported comparison methods are: